infimium-ai/infimium-agent/SECURITY.md

 # Security

-Report security issues to security@infimium.ai.
+Report security issues to security@infimium.com.

 Do not open a GitHub issue for security reports.